 Parallel Avocats assists non-European companies wishing to establish themselves in Europe by building the legal structure of their presence in Europe, by assisting them in their acquisitions in Europe and by assessing the legal advantages and disadvantages of choosing France and then expanding into the European Union.

-For digital companies, the United States represent an important business opportunity and going to this market is often an objective for European companies that have managed to scale up in Europe.
+For digital companies, the United States represents an important business opportunity and expanding to this market is often an objective for European companies that have managed to scale up in Europe.

-The development of an activity in the United States has a strong legal dimension since the Europe/USA have important differences.
+The development of an activity in the United States has a strong legal dimension since the two locations’ legal systems have important differences.

 To facilitate the expansion of its clients, Parallel’s lawyers bridge these legal cultures and assist companies in their various approaches (in particular, setting up in the United States, flip into a US company, adapting legal documents for the American market, setting up incentive mechanisms for American employees).
-Our lawyers are all bilingual and some are admitted to the New York Bar and have worked in the United States.
-We also rely on local counsels with whom we have established relationships.
+Our lawyers are all bilingual and some are admitted to the New York Bar, with professional experience in the United States.
+We also rely on local counsels with whom we have established sustainable and regular relationships.